 Lip Service is a brand that has been going for 30+ years.
 They’ve come and gone a few times, but they always come back.
 With loads of different designs, it doesn’t really matter what your style is, you’ll find something to make you feel awesome.
 Their dagger print is iconic, and they’ve got everything from backpacks to undies in the pattern.

-A sister brand to Lip Service (at least I think it is), Widow Clothing’s vibe is very dark and witchy, and kinda sexy too.
+A sister brand to Lip Service, Widow Clothing’s vibe is very dark and witchy, and kinda sexy too.
 Think big beautiful bell sleeves, slinky garters, and see through mesh.
 They don’t seem to be very consistent on social media and they don’t have their own website though, so they only sell through Doll’s Kill, but you might be able to get their stuff second hand.